karlproject/karl/README.txt

 Generating Sample Content
 -------------------------

-For testing purposes, KARL has a utility named ``samplegen`` for adding randomized sample content to the database.
-The utility generates communities, then adds blog entries, wiki pages, calendar events, and files to each of the generated communities.
+For testing purposes, KARL has a utility named ``samplegen`` that adds randomized sample content to the database.
+The utility generates communities, each containing blog entries, wiki pages, calendar events, and files.

 To use the ``samplegen`` utility, type::